 In terms of ethnic diversity, the Group has established a diverse workforce which consist of different ethnicity.
-As shown below, majority of the workforce, i.e. 43.4%, are Chinese.
+As shown below, majority of the workforce, i.e. 53.5% are Malay and 25.7% are Chinese.
 We understand the value of recruiting and retaining diverse employees from different ethnicity.